-EducationWorld in association with C fore, Delhi has concluded its 12th annual EducationWorld India School Rankings survey.
-A sample respondents database of 12,214 educationists, principals, teachers, parents and students in 27cities and education hubs across India were interviewed to rate the country's Top 1,000 schools on 14 parameters of education excellence.
-The country’s top-ranked schools in 14 categories will be felicitated at the Leela Ambience Hotel, Gurgaon on September 28-29, 2018
+EducationWorld in association with C fore, Delhi has concluded its 13th annual EducationWorld India School Rankings survey.
+A sample respondents database of 12,213 educationists, principals, teachers, parents and senior school students in 28 cities and education hubs across India were interviewed to rate the country's Top 1,000 schools on 14 parameters of education excellence.
+The country’s top-ranked schools in 14 categories will be felicitated at the Leela Ambience Hotel, Gurgaon on September 28-29, 2019.

-To conduct the 2018-19 EWISR survey, the well-reputed Delhi-based market research and opinion polls company Centre for Forecasting and Research Pvt.
-Ltd (C fore, estb.
-2000) constituted a sample respondents database of 12,214 individuals including school principals, teachers, educationists, fees-paying parents and senior school students in 27 major cities and education hubs across India.
-In order to rate and rank the best government and private budget schools, parents in SEC ‘B’, ‘C’ and ‘D’ were interviewed.
+To conduct the 2019-20 EWISR survey, the well-reputed Delhi-based market research and opinion polls company Centre for Forecasting and Research Pvt.
+Ltd (C fore, estb.2000) constituted a sample respondents database of 12,213 individuals including school principals, teachers, educationists, fees-paying parents and senior school students in 28 major cities and education hubs across India.
+To rate and rank the best government and private budget schools, parents in SEC ‘B’, ‘C’ and ‘D’ categories were interviewed.

-The sample respondents were asked to rate India’s most well-known 1,000 schools (pre-selected by EducationWorld) on 14 parameters of education excellence* including infrastructure provision, competence of faculty, academic reputation and safety and hygiene.
+The sample respondents were persuaded to rate India’s most well-known 1,000 schools (pre-selected by EducationWorld) on the 14 parameters of education excellence* including infrastructure provision, competence of faculty, academic reputation and safety and hygiene.

 In addition to the private schools, India’s Top Government day and residential schools, Special Needs and Budget Private Schools are also rated and ranked.
-Rajkiya Pratibha Vikas Vidyalaya, Dwarka, Delhi, is ranked India’s #1 Government Day School and Jawahar Navodaya Vidyalaya, Alleppey (Kerala) the #1 Government Boarding School.
-The Aditya Birla Integrated School, Mumbai is the top-ranked Special Needs School and St. Mary’s High School, Kalyan, Mumbai is #1 Budget Private School in India.
+Rajkiya Pratibha Vikas Vidyalaya (RPVV), Dwarka, New Delhi, is ranked India’s #1 Government Day School and Simultala Awasiya Vidyalaya (SAV), Jamui, Bihar the #1 Government Boarding School.
+The Academy for Severe Handicaps and Autism, Bangalore is the top-ranked Special Needs School and Muni International School, Delhi is India’s #1 Budget Private School.

 * The 14 parameters of education excellence on which the schools were ranked are -